Table of Contents

 - The motor must stop assisting the rider once the maximum speed of 25km/h is reached.

-- If there is a throttle alternative, the motor must cut off at 25 km/h, and must cut off at 6 km/h if only the throttle is used to take off from a static position (e.g, at a traffic light).
+- If there is a throttle alternative, the motor must cut off at 25 km/h and at 6 km/h if only the throttle is used to take off from a stationary position (e.g., at a traffic light).
 Once the speed limit of 6 km/h is exceeded, the throttle must not provide motor assistance.

 Read more: Transport for NSW Department (NSW Government)